-Making your own Cajun seasoning blend with my easy Cajun Seasoning recipe.
+Making your own Cajun seasoning blend with my easy homemade Cajun Seasoning recipe.
 This staple of Cajun cuisine is a must have in any spice lovers cabinet.
-It is far easier to make a batch of this homemade spice blend, than adding all these ingredients individually to your Cajun and Creole cooking.
+It is far easier to make a batch of this homemade spice blend, than adding all these spices individually to your Cajun food and Creole cooking.
 So, lets make a jar or two.

-This spice mix is of course essential for making any recipe that calls for Cajun seasoning.
+This Cajun spice mix is of course essential for making any recipe that calls for Cajun seasoning.
 It is also a good stand in for Creole seasoning and is generally what is used as a blackening spice blend as well.

 What is Cajun Seasoning made of?

 Here is what I use in my Cajun Seasoning Recipe: